 Reason No. 2 offered by Agoda Rep

 He then explained that banks could charge more on their end resulting in a higher fee.
-This didn’t seen like a valid explanation to me because I would be charged by bank whether I opt for same-day payment or Pay Later option.
+This didn’t seem like a valid explanation to me because I would be charged by bank whether I opt for same-day payment or Pay Later option.
 In either case, banks need to earn – so this is a constant to me.

 “Do you mean the bank would charge me less if I’d chosen the “Pay Now” option?”

 Obviously, he couldn’t continue this reasoning with me based on logic because I think he knew deep down that I was charged more than what I should have been charged for.